WarrenTheRabbit/reposleuth/README.md

 # reposleuth
+WIP.
 A tool for visualising, summarising, learning about and engaging with Python repositories.

 #### Purpose
 ##### A tool in my tookit